wrshf7/HapSelect-Docs/docs/getting-started.md

-  threshold = 0.2,        #LD threshold to include a marker tolerance = 4,          #how many markers can fail the check for inclusion tol_reset = TRUE,       #if a marker is added, reset the tolerance counter start     = "LD",       #blocking starts at the highest LD pair parallel  = FALSE       #parallelise for large datasets (~25k+ markers) )
+  threshold = 0.2,        #LD threshold to include a marker tolerance = 4,          #how many markers can fail the check for inclusion tol_reset = TRUE,       #if a marker is added, reset the tolerance counter start     = "beginning",       #blocking starts at the highest LD pair parallel  = FALSE       #parallelise for large datasets (~25k+ markers) )

 haploblocks <- block_obj_to_df(haploblocks, map)

+#Report basic block statistics:
+block_summary(block_df = haploblocks)

+#Note: Mean_Block_Size does not include singleton blocks (size 0) in the computation.
+It is the mean size of multi-SNP blocks.
 ```

 ## Step 4 — Compute localGEBV/haplotype effects